There are many different asset-backed investments open to the individual investor. Each type has own specific risks, benefits and taxation treatment.

 This document contains a short explanation of Capital Gains Tax, the allowances available in the 2018/19 tax year, and how you can use it in your year end tax planning.

-Civil partnerships in the United Kingdom, granted under the Civil Partnership Act 2004, allow same-sex couples to obtain essentially the same rights and responsibilities as civil marriage.
-Though from March 2014 full same-sex marriage was legalised in England and Wales, civil partnership remains available.
+Civil partnerships in the United Kingdom, granted under the Civil Partnership Act 2004, allow same-sex couples to obtain essentially the same rights and responsibilities as marriage.
+Though from March 2014 full same-sex marriage was legalised in England, Scotland and Wales, civil partnership remains available.
 Designed to be very much equivalent to marriage for same sex couples, a civil partnership carries both rights and responsibilities, in very broad terms, attracting the same legal and tax protections/advantages/disadvantages as a traditional marriage.
 This article explains further.

 This type of cover can pay out a (tax-free) lump sum on the diagnosis of certain life-threatening or debilitating illnesses, or if you have to undergo certain types of surgery.